 - Pixel (2016): No phones work with eSIM.

 - Into the small hole on the phone's left edge, insert the SIM ejection tool.

-- Firmly but gently, push until the tray pops out.
-Then remove the tray.
+- Firmly but gently push until the tray pops out.

-- Put the nano SIM card in the tray.
-Gently, push the tray back into its slot.
+- Gently push the tray back into its slot.

-You could need to restart your phone to start getting mobile service.
+You may need to restart your phone to get mobile service.
 To restart a phone that's on, press the power button for about 3 seconds.
 Then tap Restart .

 When you speak with your carrier, you may need to provide Pixel ID numbers like the IMEI 1, IMEI 2, or EID number.
 Learn how to find your Pixel phone ID numbers.